Dark Emperor: Reception

 In the August 1986 edition of White Dwarf (Issue #80), Ashley Shepherd complimented the unusual map of Loslon, saying "The completely different geography of this world changes all your conceptions of how to fight."
-While he admired the rules for movement, dimplomacy and magic, he didn't like the rules for reinforcement, noting that "there can be a lot of fiddly counting of hexes to determine taxes."
+While he admired the rules for movement, diplomacy and magic, he didn't like the rules for reinforcement, noting that "there can be a lot of fiddly counting of hexes to determine taxes."
 He also thought that the Combat Table was "rather inflexible."
 Shepherd concluded "it works very well, facing players with real decisions of strategy, even if their battlefield tactics are at the whim of the dice."

 In the December 1986 edition of Adventurer (Issue 5), Alex Bamford liked "Avalon's usual high quality of components," and thought the map "is what lifts this game out of the ordinary."
 He noted that "the rules of the game are well written, easy to understand and contain some excellent ideas."
 While Bamford found the game was "fascinating strategically," he didn't like the taxation game mechanics, which he called "a time consuming and fiddly business."
 He concluded with a strong recommendation, saying, "Dark Emperor is the most enjoyable and interesting two player game of Fantasy Warfare that I have seen in a long time.
 It is exciting, demanding, has lasting interest and very clear rules."

 In a retrospective review of Dark Emperor in Black Gate, John ONeill said "Dark Emperor invites players to play either the Necromancer Padrech dar Choim, bane of all that lives, with his vampire host and his ability to raise the undead to do his bidding, or a human king, who must rally the kingdoms of the world to fight him.
 Typical for Avalon Hill the game components, including the map and counters, are beautiful, and if you’re an old-school gamer like me, they look extremely inviting when you open the box."